 The next step for researchers is to determine why this relationship exists in order to utilize this to help combat obesity in America.
 They suggest that those who regularly go to the dentist may be more health-conscious, consume less sugar, and take steps to control weight.
 Dentists may also be promoting behaviors that encourage healthier living.

 This information may be used to implement specific strategies in dentist’s offices for better health.
-Dentists identify what a person consumes and how this effects their teeth.
+Dentists identify what a person consumes and how this affects their teeth.
 When encouraging children against the consumption of high-fat foods and sugary soft drinks, dentists may be paving the way for eating habits that will benefit their overall health.

 Good dental habits have been shown to correlate with good health habits.
 Don’t wait until it’s too late to take a trip to a dentist to ensure oral health!
 Schedule an appointment with the Bedford Dental Group and make the step to better health today.